 Filmkit Flat is a picture style that expands the dynamic range on Canon mirrorless cameras that do not come with C-log (like the M50, M6 Mark II and EOS RP).
 It is tuned to take advantage of the additional dynamic range and image pipeline in Canons recent mirrorless cameras.
 It closely matches the official Canon Log found on the EOS R, so it is fully compatible with LUTs designed for Canon Log.
 The picture style can be installed on any Canon mirrorless or DSLR that supports custom picture styles.

 I've tried many of the third-party flat/c-log-like picture styles available, but they were either:

 - much flatter than actual Canon log, making them harder to match to other cameras and grade

 - straining the 8 bit codec, leading to noise and artifacts

-- leaving an artificial grey 'haze' over the footage, even after grading
+- leaving an artificial gray 'haze' over the footage, even after grading

-That's why I decided to create a picture style for Canon DSLRs that fit my requirements of matching Canon-log as closely as possible, retaining accurate color response (no reds turning purple), and minimizing degradation of the image.
+That's why I decided to create a picture style for Canon mirrorless cameras that fit my requirements of matching Canon-log as closely as possible, retaining accurate color response (no reds turning purple), and minimizing degradation of the image.

-Filmkit Flat comes with the picture style (in .pf3 format) and a LUT (in .cube format) for converting the footage shot with the Filmkit Flat profile back to Rec709.
+Filmkit Flat comes with the picture style (in .pf3 format) and 5 LUTs (in .cube format) for converting the footage shot with the Filmkit Flat profile back to Rec709.
 It also includes a small guide on how to install, use and grade Filmkit Flat.